-This role is a full time, term time only position, commencing in September 2019.
+This role is a full time, term time only position, commencing at the candidates earliest convenience.
 Candidates need to have the flexibility to work across both schools, as and when required.

 - To support the education and progress of an assigned child who needs additional support with their learning.

 - To complement the work of the teaching staff in the classroom by contributing to a range of teaching and learning activities with a child on a one to one or small group basis.

 - To assist with planning, preparation and development of work programmes for an individual and prepare resources to support learning activities.

 - To monitor and evaluate the child’s progress and report on this to the class teacher.

 - To be familiar with the intervention programmes (IEP, PSP, Risk Assessments) or Education, Health and Care Plan (EHCP) of the individual and to use this knowledge to inform support of the child.

 - To maintain records of intervention: completion of daily log book, upkeep of a personal folder of pupil need, records of 1:1; and to make these available for inspection upon request by the SENDco or other another senior member of staff.

 - To work collaboratively as part of a team to ensure that the well-being, social and personal development of the assigned child enhances learning opportunities and life skills.